SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/eaton-scene-controller.src/README.md

 ## Installation

-The Cooper 5-scene keypad has blue LEDs which will all blink when the device is not included in a Z-Wave network.
+The Eaton 5-scene keypad has blue LEDs which will all blink when the device is not included in a Z-Wave network.

 * To include this device in SmartThings Hub network, start device discovery from SmartThings app, then press the device's All Off button one time.
 * DO NOT press any buttons while the device LEDs are blinking sequentially.
 After pairing is complete the LEDs will stop blinking.